-The mission of the Graft Processing and Cellular Therapies Committee is to recommend to the Executive Committee policies, programs, and actions pertaining to the handling of a harvested product: storage, preparation and manipulation equipment, product transportation practices, and documentation within a member cell processing center; this includes the conduct of individuals and processes related to these procedures and practices.
-The committee also focuses on cellular therapy, which is increasingly important in haemato-oncology, transplantation, and regenerative medicine, as this pertains both to graft source and graft processing and manipulation.
+The mission of the Graft Processing and Cellular Therapies Committee is to recommend policies, programs, and actions pertaining to the handling of a harvested product, including: storage, preparation and manipulation, equipment, product transportation, and documentation within a cell processing center.
+This includes the conduct of individuals and processes related to these practices.
+The committee also focuses on cellular therapy, which is increasingly important in haemato-oncology, transplantation, and regenerative medicine, in relation to graft source, graft processing and manipulation.

-- Mickey Koh (Member Society, International Society of Blood Transfusion, ISBT) - Paul Eldridge (Member Society, Foundation for the Accreditation of Cellular Therapy, FACT)
+- Tom Leemhuis (Member Society, International Society of Blood Transfusion, ISBT) end of first term: July 1, 2021 - Paul Eldridge (Member Society, Foundation for the Accreditation of Cellular Therapy, FACT) end of second term: July 1, 2022